Same-sex marriage in France: Reactions and aftermath

+In July 2018, MP Guillaume Chiche introduced a bill to legalise assisted reproduction for married and unmarried lesbian couples and single women.
+In June 2019, Prime Minister Édouard Philippe told the National Assembly that the government intended to have the legislation examined in the Assembly from the end of September 2019.
+The bill was adopted in its first reading by the National Assembly on 15 October 2019 by a vote of 359–114.
+It passed its second reading on 31 July 2020 by 60 votes to 37 (the low turnout being due to most Assembly members having gone on summer holidays).
+The Senate approved the bill in first reading on 4 February 2020 by 153 votes to 143 with 45 abstentions.
+The proposal would also foresee the state covering the cost of the assisted reproduction procedures for all women under 43 and allow children born with donated sperm to find out their donor's identity when they reach the age of 18.
+The bill passed its final reading in the French Parliament on 29 June, and came into effect in September 2021.

-There has been little political movement to abrogate the same-sex marriage law despite some politicians, including 2017 presidential candidate Marine Le Pen, expressly calling for its repeal.
+There has been little political movement to abrogate the same-sex marriage law, despite some politicians, including 2017 presidential candidate Marine Le Pen, expressly calling for its repeal.
 Former President Nicolas Sarkozy said he favored repealing the law in 2014, but said in a 2016 interview that he had changed his mind, calling a repeal "unjust, cruel and legally impossible".
-In 2017, the party president of The Republicans (previously the UMP), Laurent Wauquiez, said he opposed repealing the law.
-In June 2019, the vice president of the National Rally, Jordan Bardella, said the matter was "settled".
-While running in the 2022 presidential election, Le Pen said she opposed repealing the law, tweeting on 15 April 2022, "I will not take rights away from French citizens.
+In 2017, the party president of The Republicans (previously the UMP), Laurent Wauquiez, said he opposed repealing the law, and in June 2019 the vice president of the National Rally, Jordan Bardella, said the matter was "settled".
+While running in the 2022 presidential election, Le Pen said she also opposed repealing the law, tweeting on 15 April 2022, "I will not take rights away from French citizens.
 Marriage for all will remain if I am elected President of the French Republic".

 Scope

 There had been initial confusion over whether the act applied to nationals of Algeria, Bosnia and Herzegovina, Cambodia, Kosovo, Laos, Montenegro, Morocco, Poland, Serbia, Slovenia or Tunisia, as it breached bilateral agreements stipulating that the law of those countries applies rather than French law.
 The Court of Cassation ruled that it does in September 2015, finding the provisions excluding these countries discriminatory and contrary to French law.